michabirklbauer/instagram_json_viewer/docs/README.md

 - **read_messages(filename = "messages.json", profile = "profile.json", reverse_conversations = False, profile_pic = None, default_avatar = None, download_all = False, hd = False, avatars_dict = {}, http_traceback = False):**
   Reads message information from json file and creates separate html files for each chat in new "chat" directory.
 Links to html pages are returned as concatenated html string together with a list of chat participants.
   - **Args:**
-    - filename (str): Path to json with message information.
+    - filename (str): Path to json with message information or path to folder containing messages.
 Default: "messages.json".
     - profile (str): Path to json with profile information.
 Default: "profile.json".
     - reverse_conversations (bool): Message order in chats.
 Default: False (Newest to Oldest).
     - profile_pic (str): Path or link to profile picture of your own user.
 Default: None (will be populated by method itself).